antischematic/angular-state-library/README.md

 #### loadEffect

 Returns a function that lazy loads an effect.
 The effect is loaded the first time it is called inside an action.
-The `useOperator` hook is evaluated
-*after* lazy effects have loaded.

 **Example: Lazy load effects**